 Editor’s Note: People who take insulin require consistently affordable and predictable sources of insulin at all times.
-If you or a loved one are struggling to afford or access insulin, click here.
+If you or a loved one are struggling to afford or access insulin, you can build custom plans based on your personal circumstances through our tool, GetInsulin.org.
 To learn more about the insulin access crisis in the United States, check out our insulin access page.

 So, what exactly is your story, insulin?
 And what’s next for you?

 It started with a dog.
 And then a cow.

 If you’re reading this— you likely either have type 1 diabetes or care about someone who does.
 In which case, you may also have some familiarity with Frederick Banting: the person that made it possible for people with type 1 diabetes (T1Ds) to live a full and healthy life.
 He, along with assistant Charles Best, discovered insulin in 1921.
 They were able to extract insulin from a dog’s pancreas and successfully administer an injection of the life-saving substance to another dog dying from diabetes.

 Shortly following—Banting and Best found that insulin extracted from cattle was a more refined option.
 In 1922, the pair was able to save the life of a young boy in Toronto on the brink of death by making him the first human to receive an injection using this form of insulin.